madcomp/EMScrollView/README.md

 # EMScrollView
-A simple Objective-C SpriteKit scrollview.

-This component was made to be as simple and intuitive as possible, but if you have questions about how to use it, refer to the "example" branch.
+If you have questions about how to use it, refer to the "example" branch.

 EMScrollView is: